build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

   )
 ```

-Then update the `test_basic.py` file with a new test.
+Then update the `test_basic.py` file with a new test. _Feel free to leave the old test in the file_

 ```python
 from jobs.extreme_weather import ExtremeWeather